Hagar-Soliman/Segregation_Distortion_Mapping/README.md

 Output: This script outputs 14 files for each chromosome with posterior probabilities for each marker. `Chr_01..Chr_14.pp.txt`

-I then use the following code to concatenate all of them
+I then use the following code to concatenate all of them.
+Make sure that all chromosomes are present after concatenating, because the length of this file (i.e. the number of rows) should equal the number of markers in `1A_intrascaff_v3.txt`
 ```bash
 cat Chr_{01..14}.pp.txt > 1A_allmarker.txt
 ```